jonsimonsen/Casimo/README.md

 Casino simulator (intending to make a simulator for 5-card draw poker initially).

 # Implementation
-Planning to program it in Python
+The simulator is being programmed in Python

 # Running
 Run from terminal by navigating to the folder containing the py files and typing: <br />